Adverse Early Childhood Experiences

 Adverse Early Childhood Experiences are potentially traumatic events that can occur in childhood.
 These include psycho-social concerns that can undermine the child's sense of safety, stability and bonding such as growing up in a home with substance abuse problems, mental health problems, and instability.
 Or abuse or neglect, or witnessing violence in the home or community.

-Adverse Early Childhood Experiences contribute to toxic stress (chronic, ongoing negative stressors) that can result in changes to the child's physiological baseline state, and contribute to symptoms associated with Post Traumatic Stress Disorder.
+Adverse Early Childhood Experiences heighten levels of toxic stress (chronic, ongoing negative stressors), raise levels of physiological arousal and contribute to symptoms associated with Post Traumatic Stress Disorder.
 Adverse Early Childhood Experiences are also associated with what we have come to describe as complex or developmental trauma.

 To learn about the Inter-generational cycle of depression, click here.